-Ximena Lopez, MD Medical Director, GENECIS Program at Children's Health Assistant Professor at UT Southwestern Medical Center
+Ximena Lopez, MD Medical Director, GENECIS Program at Children's Health Associate Professor at UT Southwestern Medical Center

 UTSW Physician Practicing at Children's Health